Indiana–Purdue rivalry: 1991: Knight tirade

-At a practice leading up to an Indiana-Purdue game in West Lafayette in 1991, Bob Knight unleashed a torrent of expletives and threats designed to motivate his Indiana team.
-In one portion he exclaims he is "fucking tired of losing to Purdue."
-Unknown to most, someone was secretly taping the speech.
-The speech has since gone viral and has over 1.83 million views on YouTube alone.
+At a practice leading up to an Indiana-Purdue game in 1991, Bob Knight unleashed a torrent of expletives and threats with the intended purpose of motivating his Indiana team.
+Unknown to most, someone was secretly taping the speech, which went viral and garnered over 1.83 million views on YouTube.
 Although the source of who taped the speech remains unknown, many former players suspect it was former manager and current NBA coach Lawrence Frank.
 Indiana would go on to beat Purdue 65–62.

 1997: Keady milestone

-In a February 18, 1997 game at Bloomington, No. 24 ranked Indiana was led by 31 points from freshman A. J. Guyton, including a three-pointer to tie the game at 87 in overtime.
-However, Purdue's Chad Austin hit the game winner with 0.6 seconds left in overtime to give Purdue their 4th win in a row against the Hoosiers.
-It was practically an instant replay from the previous season when Austin sank a three-pointer with 13.7 seconds left to lift Purdue to a 74–72 win in Bloomington.
-Austin scored 18 and Purdue freshman Brian Cardinal added 25 points in the 1997 game.
-The victory was the 400th of Gene Keady's career.
+In a February 18, 1997 game at Bloomington, Purdue won their 4th game in a row against the Hoosiers.
+It was coach Gene Keady's 400th career win.

 2002: Duel in the Dome

 The Big Ten had featured an imbalanced conference schedule since increasing to 11 members in 1993, and it finally reached the Indiana–Purdue rivalry as the two were only scheduled for one meeting in each of the 2001–02 and 2002–03 seasons.
 However, the two schools planned a non-conference game for December 14, 2002, at the RCA Dome in Indianapolis.
 The game was nicknamed the "Duel in the Dome" and a total of 32,055 Hoosier and Boiler fans filled into the Dome to see the game.

 The #7 ranked Hoosiers held off Purdue 66–63 in the game.
 Indiana jumped out early and led by as many as six points at 17–11 before Purdue used a 12–1 run to go ahead by six points themselves at 27–21.
 But Indiana closed the gap and at halftime Purdue led 29–27.
 After only one lead change in the first half, the second half featured 5 ties and 9 lead changes as the teams battled back and forth.
 Indiana took the lead for good at 50–49 with 5:36 left, but Purdue never trailed by more than five points and the game wasn't over until Jeff Newton stole Purdue's inbound pass with a second left.
 Newton scored 16 points to lead the Hoosiers, including 9 crucial points in the final three minutes.